PA Contractor #8981

 Will stamped concrete crack?
 How do you prevent cracking?

-Any concrete, whether its decorative or otherwise, can experience some cracking.
+Any concrete, whether it’s decorative or otherwise, can experience some cracking.
 This is the nature of any man-made material, concrete included.
-However, through the use of quality concrete, a strong foundation, embedding wire mesh, and control joints, as well as, an experienced team, DanTam does its best to prevent against cracking.
+However, through the use of quality concrete, a strong foundation, embedding wire mesh, and control joints, as well as, an experienced team, DanTam does its best to prevent cracking.

 Will stamped concrete be harmed under the freeze/thaw conditions of winter?

 No, provided that you maintain the sealer.
-The sealer serves as the protective layer through these conditions.
+The sealer serves as the protective layer under these conditions.
 That is why resealing your work every 3-4 years is important.
 And, to avoid deicers if at all possible.

 Can I use salt during the winter?